 - Overview of Multiple Pregnancy

-Multiple pregnancy is a pregnancy with two or more fetuses.
+Multiple pregnancy is a pregnancy with 2 or more fetuses.
 In the United States, the multiple birth rate is rising.

 - Overview of Pregnancy Loss